tcroshaw/tcroshaw.github.io/capstone/index.md

 <img src="nepal_eq.jpg" alt="">

-The additional discovery of the earthquake event provides validation of the searching method, showing that this analysis can not only predict hail but also other natural disasters.
+This additional discovery provides validation of the searching method, showing that this analysis can not only predict hail but also other natural disasters.
 This increases the scope of the project as well as potential future applications.

 _LDA - Topic Modelling_

-Latent Dirichlet Allocation, a type of statistical model for discovering the abstract "topics" that occur in a collection of documents, has helped identify the core groupings of words in the data for our events, as well as other major topics within the data beyond these.
+Latent Dirichlet Allocation, a type of statistical model for discovering abstract "topics" that occur in a collection of text records, has helped identify the core groupings of words in the data for our samples, as well as other significant topics within the data beyond these.
 Grouping the data by location and time has allowed a powerful analysis of the key words that occur together; by narrowing the dataset into regions which are specific to the hail events, the key words indicating hail (and potential predictors) are more strongly recognised.

 <img src="topic-modelling.png" alt="">

-When performing the LDA on the full dataset, two other topics were identified:
+When performing the LDA on the full dataset, two other topics were identified (as above):
-- The Nepal Earthquake and a very poor performance by the Melbourne Storm against the Manly Sea Eagles on 25th April 2015.
+- 1. The Nepal Earthquake and 2. a very poor performance by the Melbourne Storm against the Manly Sea Eagles on 25th April 2015.
-- Other events identified over these dates were the thanksgiving period in 2014 (and associated poor travel conditions!) and tweets concerning boko haram.
+- Other events identified over these dates were the thanksgiving period in 2014 (and the associated poor travel weather!) and tweets concerning Boko Haram.

 _Preliminary Algorithm Development_